bidxcore/bidx-MNScript/README.md

-# BIDX Masternode Setup Guide
+# BIDX Masternode Setup Guide--THIS CAN TAKE SOME TIME

 ## To Start
 1. Open the "Receive" tab of your wallet